-- Transit, tourist – airports as ikkesteder (Marc Augé’s non-places), namehopping at a pace with not more than a couple of paras per reference, a deeply odd style, touching on inter alia JG Ballard and Alain de Botton; offered up Night mail – not Auden’s but a collection of eight essays by Jens Christian Grøndahl from 1998 on Europe in the 1990s, split between globalisation and nationalism (on eReolen); see also Hjemme i Europa (2015); known as a difficult writer, and I’m pretty sure I started one of his novels back in the day…
+- Transit, tourist – airports as ikkesteder (Marc Augé’s non-places), namehopping at pace with not more than a couple of paras per reference, touching on inter alia JG Ballard and Alain de Botton; offered up Night mail – not Auden’s but a collection of eight essays by Jens Christian Grøndahl from 1998 on Europe in the 1990s, split between globalisation and nationalism; see also Hjemme i Europa (2015); known as a difficult writer; I’m pretty sure I started one of his novels back in the day…

 - Globalt talt – Foucault, Calvino…a ‘global perception of place’; more of the same, skipped